vegaprotocol/documentation/docs/node-operators/migration-guides/upgrade-mainnet-to-0714.md

 - Vega (Tendermint is part of the Vega process in newer versions)
 - Data node (optional)

-1. Create the vega systemd service under the location: `/lib/systemd/system/vega.service`
+1. Create the Vega systemd service under the location: `/lib/systemd/system/vega.service`
-2. Create the data-node systemd file (if you run a data node): `/lib/systemd/system/data-node.service`
+2. Create the data node systemd file (if you run a data node): `/lib/systemd/system/data-node.service`

 #### Example of the Vega service file